jnkly/jekyll-naked-tachyons/README.md

 ### How to use

 - fork or download repo
-- use [Tachyons Skin Generator](https://tachyons-tldr.now.sh/#/tools) to create your own color utility classes
+- use [Tachyons Color Generator](https://colorgen.netlify.com/) or [Tachyons Skin Generator](https://tachyons-tldr.now.sh/#/tools) to create your own color utility classes
 - add color classes to 'colors.scss'
 - add custom classes to 'custom.scss'